 If your dorm room doesn’t already include a refrigerator-freezer, then you’ve got to get a mini version.
 It’s a must.
 Of course, check with your roommate because you might not want, or have room for, two fridges.
-But you gotta put your milk — whether it’s cow, soy, almond, or coconut — in a cool place.
+But you gotta put your milk—whether it’s cow, soy, almond, or coconut—in a cool place.
 And all that other stuff you want cold.
-You could try this 3.2-cubic-foot Igloo Black Erase Board Refrigerator with neon markers, that lets you write and erase lists and notes right on the fridge.
+You could try this retro-styled 3.2-cubic-foot dry erase refrigerator with neon markers, that lets you write and erase lists and notes right on the fridge door.Buy Now

 3. Personal blender